 Both PeerJ and PeerJ Computer Science operate a 'membership' model in addition to the traditional article processing charge (APC).
 The low-cost memberships give researchers rights to publish with us (for free).
 Unless paying via the APC route, all authors on a paper must have a 'paid membership' and there are 3 membership levels, each conferring different rights.
-The three memberships are: Basic (which allows for publishing once per year); Enhanced (which allows for publishing twice per year); and Unlimited (which allows for publishing an unlimited number of articles per year).
+The three memberships are: Basic (which allows for publishing once per year); Enhanced (which allows for publishing twice per year); and Premium (which allows for publishing up to five articles per year).
 Each membership also includes other benefits as laid out on the pricing page.

-Authors can pay for a membership or APC at any point in time, however by the time of publication all Authors must possess a paid membership or settled their APC.
-Authors who choose to pay at submission get the cheapest rates for memberships, however authors can choose to submit for 'free' and pay only once accepted - in that instance their membership rates are slightly higher.
+Authors submit for free and can pay for a membership or Article Processing Charge (APC) at any point in time.
+However, by the time of publication all Authors must possess a paid membership or have paid an APC.
 'No questions asked' waivers are available for authors from certain countries.
 Editorial decisions are made by independent Academic Editors based on the merits of each submission - in no way does the membership or APC status affect editorial decisions.